-Claim: An unusually high percentage of the child actors who starred in the Our Gang film series have met tragic ends.
+Claim: An unusually high percentage of the child actors who starred in the Our Gang film series have met tragic, premature ends.

 Gee, rough neighborhood!

 Remember Our Gang?
 What ever happened to those people?